When Ozzy Osbourne Returned From Rehab With ‘The Ultimate Sin’

-There’s no rest for the wicked, not even the Prince of Darkness — as Ozzy Osbourne learned firsthand when he was faced with the prospect of recording a new album shortly after finishing his 1985 stint in rehab at the Betty Ford Clinic.
+There's no rest for the wicked, not even the Prince of Darkness.
+Ozzy Osbourne learned that firsthand when he was faced with the prospect of recording an album shortly after finishing his 1985 rehab stint at the Betty Ford Clinic.

 Osbourne, overweight and teetering on the edge of some truly serious health problems, was so out of it when his wife Sharon booked him into the Ford center that he later admitted he believed her when she told him it was "a club where they would teach me to drink like a gentleman" — and seeking to take advantage of that, he said he asked Ford herself where he could find the bar after checking in.
 He ultimately made it through the program and claimed to embrace a healthier lifestyle, but doing without drugs and alcohol posed its own set of problems.